mariam0o0/mariam0o0/README.md

 # Hello
 My name is Mariam Yasser and I'm a software/DevOps engineer.
-I'm from Egypt.
-You can find me on
+Currently enrolled in the ALX Software Engineering program, eager to apply my technical background in networking and telecommunications to drive innovation in IT operations.
+Seeking opportunities to collaborate and contribute to dynamic projects in the field of DevOps

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)